 Note: On the Environment variables change the value for MAIL_PASSWORD and add your own Gmail App password. 🔵 STEP 12.

-After you made the changes, scroll up the page a little bit then click the Web editor button.
+After you make the changes, scroll up the page a little bit then click the Web editor button.
 Follow the instructions in the image below.

 Scroll down on the page until you see a button named Deploy the stack.
 Click on it.
 Follow the instructions in the image below.
 The installation process can take up to a few minutes.
 It will depend on your Internet speed connection.